navattic.identify({ email: user.email })

 When expectations are clearly documented, it creates transparency and reduces the chance of misunderstandings.
 Your client knows precisely what they are paying for, and your team has a clear roadmap to follow.
 This alignment is crucial for building trust and maintaining a positive working relationship throughout the project lifecycle.
 It turns abstract goals into a concrete project plan that everyone can get behind.

-Manage Your Budget and Protect Your Business
+Keep Your Budget in Check and Protect Your Business

 From a business perspective, a solid SOW is a critical financial tool.
 It details the project costs, payment schedules, and terms, ensuring that all financial aspects are agreed upon upfront.
 This prevents unexpected expenses from popping up later and gives your client a clear understanding of their investment.
 By locking in the budget from the start, you protect your company’s profitability and provide financial predictability for your client.